 David Jochinke

-Born and bred in the Wimmera, David is a third-generation broad acre farmer at Murra Warra.
+Born and bred in the Wimmera, DJ is a third-generation broad acre farmer at Murra Warra.
 A strong advocate for rural communities and the farming industry, he has held numerous significant high-profile leadership roles representing the Wimmera and Victoria.
-He is currently Vice President of the National Farmers Federation and Chair of Grampians Tourism.
+He is currently President of the National Farmers Federation, a past President of the Victorian Farmers’ Federation, a Board Member of GWMWater and current Chair of Grampians Wimmera Mallee Tourism.
 David holds a Diploma of Applied Science, is a Nuffield Scholar, Australian Rural Leadership Fellow and a member of the Australian Institute of Company Directors.

 David is Chair of the GWMWater Environment and Works Committee.